Local land searches

 - To respond to applications for the Local Authority Searches – Forms CON29R and CON29RO.

-Please submit 1copy of Forms LLC1, CON29R and/or CON29O with a plan clearly indicating the search area and the correct fee to the address below.
+To apply you need to email your 1 copy of Forms LLC1, CON29R and/or CON29O with a plan clearly indicating the search area to Leg-LocalLandCharges@nelincs.gov.uk.

 Local Searches are currently being returned to the submitter within six working days of receipt.

 Search fees from 1 April 2019.
 Where applicable, VAT is charged at the standard rate of 20%.

 Residential and Commercial Properties